Eko Purdjianto

-Eko Purdjianto (born on 1 February 1976) is an Indonesian former professional footballer who played as a defender.
+Eko Purdjianto (born 1 February 1976) is an Indonesian former professional footballer who played as a defender.
 Besides Indonesia, he has played in Italy.
-Currently, he works as the assistant coach for PSIS Semarang.
+Currently, he works as the head coach of PSMS Medan.

 International career

 In 1999 Eko's international career began.
 He finished his international career on 27 May 2001 against China in the 2002 FIFA World Cup qualification.